 The origin of the Kentia is the island of Howea, east of Australia.
-The Howea Forsteriana popularly known as Kentia is an easy-to-care houseplant.
-The houseplant needs little maintenance, can be in the partial shade and is therefore very suitable for offices.
+The Howea Forsteriana, popularly known as Kentia, is an easy to care for houseplant.
+The houseplant requires little maintenance, can be in partial shade and is therefore very suitable for offices.

-Just like all other palms, it is wise to always keep the soil slightly damp, during the growth period that runs from March to August a bit more like in winter.
+Just like all other palms, it is wise to keep the soil slightly moist at all times, in the growing period that runs from March to August a little more than in the winter.
 You can let the soil dry out a little before watering again.
-Do not leave the roots in the water, this causes root rot.
+However, do not leave the roots in the water, as this causes root rot.

 If the pot is provided (or you provide it yourself) with a substrate and a water meter, watering is easy!
-Upon arrival there is little water, fill the pot slowly with water (sometimes wait) and you will see that the meter automatically rises.
+On arrival there is little water in it, fill the pot slowly with water (sometimes wait a while) and you will see that the meter rises automatically.
 All you have to do is keep an eye on this meter.
-If you go on vacation, you can fill the pot almost half full (you can see this at the meter which comes to an end above its maximum) and you can safely leave for 3 weeks.
-In addition, it is also not bad if the plants do not get too much water too quickly.
-The substrate absorbs the water, so when the water meter is at the bottom the substrate is still damp, but there is no water at the bottom of the pot.
-The plant then has more than enough for 4 summer days.
+If you go on holiday then you can fill the pot almost half full (you can see this on the meter that is well above its maximum) and you can safely go 3 weeks away.
+In addition, it is not a problem if the plants do not get too much water too quickly.
+The substrate absorbs the water, so if the water meter is at the bottom, the substrate is still moist, but there is no more water at the bottom of the pot.
+The plant then has more than enough space for 4 summer days.

-Spray the Kentia from time to time to remove dust from the leaves and prevent vermin.
-Spraying also promotes the quality and ornamental value of the houseplant.
-Rainwater or decalcified water is best suited for this, this prevents lime spots on the leaves.
+Spray the Kentia occasionally to remove dust from the leaves and prevent vermin.
+Spraying also promotes the quality and decorative value of the houseplant.
+Rainwater or descaled water is best suited for this, this prevents limescale marks on the leaves.

-The Kentia thrives well in the half shade and requires a maximum of 2 to 3 hours of sunlight per day.
+The Kentia thrives well in the half shade and needs a maximum of 2 to 3 hours of sunlight per day.
 The Kentia prefers a window on the north, east or west.
-If you still place the Kentia near a window on the south, keep at least three meters away from the window.
+If you place the Kentia at a window facing south, keep a distance of at least three meters to the window.

 16 ° C during the day